craftingcity/RollHighOrDie/Core Rules/Character Rules/Equipment and Inventories/Melee Weapons.md

 A Small creature makes Attacks with this Weapon with Disadvantage.

 #### Quick
-While this Weapon is Equipped
+While this Weapon is Equipped or Sheathed

 #### Versatile
 #### Two-Handed